QLD Construction Site Accident Lawyers

 How much compensation you receive for a workplace accident at a mine or construction site depends on a range of factors, including the type of claim.

-Approved statutory workers’ compensation claims can provide payments, including:
+Approved statutory workers’ compensation claims can provide payments, including the following:

 However, work injury damages claims consider both economic and non-economic losses, such as: